ReproducibiliTea-org/reproducibiliTea/_journal-clubs/sheffield.md

 Aims

-At our sessions, we are aiming to provide an informal, friendly and supportive space to discuss topics related to, among others, reproducibility, replicability and transparency, open research practices, diversity, equity and inclusion issues, and research culture change.
+At our sessions, we are aiming to provide an informal, friendly and supportive space to discuss topics related to reproducibility, replicability and transparency, open research practices and research culture change.

 Format